Licensing recommendations¶

-If you do not know about the three big families of licences (permissive, weakly-reciprocal and strongly-reciprocal) you can read about them in the Key concepts section.
-In general, you should:
+If you do not know about the three big families of open-source licences (permissive, weakly-reciprocal and strongly-reciprocal) you can read about them in the Key concepts section.
+In general, when choosing a license there are a number of factors to consider, including:

-• figuring out which of the three sharing regimes (permissive, weakly-reciprocal and strongly-reciprocal) is best for your project.
+- which of the three sharing regimes (permissive, weakly-reciprocal and strongly-reciprocal) is the best fit for the goal of your project.
 These regimes are explained in the Key concepts section.

 The OSPO team is ready to help.
-Below you can find concrete recommendations.
+Below you can find an overview of the considerations that the team will take into account.

 Use a common licence approved by the Open Source Initiative (OSI) for CERN copyrighted software.